Kentucky to South Carolina Moving Guide

 Political and Religious Climate in Kentucky vs. South Carolina

-- Kentucky tends to lean traditionally conservative, but with a mix due to urban areas in its political climate
+- Kentucky tends to lean Republican in its political climate

-- South Carolina, on the other hand, is often described as strongly conservative, especially in rural areas
+- South Carolina, on the other hand, is often described as reliably Republican at the state and federal levels

-- Kentucky's residents' religious practices can be generally categorized as Christianity dominant, with a significant Baptist population
+- Kentucky's residents' religious practices can be generally categorized as predominantly Christian with a large evangelical Protestant presence, including mainline Protestant and Catholic communities alongside a growing unaffiliated population and other faiths

 How Much Do Kentucky to South Carolina Movers Cost?